drhsqlite/fossil-mirror/www/blockchain.md

     forgeries, but the application of that to Fossil is a matter we get to [later](#work).

-    If Fossil signatures prevent Type 1 and Type 2 frauds, why then are they not enabled by default?
-Because they are defense-in-depth measures, not the minimum sufficient measures needed to prevent repository fraud in Fossil.
-Fossil provides its primary protections through other means.

     Although you have complete control over the contents of your local Fossil repository clone, you cannot perform Type 1 forgery on its contents short of executing a [preimage attack][prei] on the hash